brenobattaglin/crypto-converter/README.md

 ## Getting Started

 1. Go to [CoinAPI](https://www.coinapi.io/) and generate your API key;
-2. Go to `packages/coin_api/lib/src/coin_api_client.dart` and update the const `_apiKey` value with your API key you received via e-mail, otherwise, the requests for the API will fail.
+2. Go to `packages/coin_api/lib/auth/secrets.dart` and update `coinApi` value with your API key you received via e-mail, otherwise, the requests for the API will always fail.
 3. Build the app normally.